alialavia/TwitterNews/README.md

 Start collecting twitter data by running `python twitter.py`

 ### Classifier
 We configured a Stochastic Gradient Descent (SGD) classifier to classify twitter posts.
 The classifier should be trained using a set of categorized news.
 We use a number of news agencies as our source of training data.
+To train the classifier, test the classifier or run predictions use

+    ./bin/pyspark spark-scripts/train.py --py-files spark-scripts/preprocessing.py
+    ./bin/pyspark spark-scripts/test.py --py-files spark-scripts/preprocessing.py
+    ./bin/pyspark spark-scripts/predict.py --py-files spark-scripts/preprocessing.py

 ### Visualization analysis
 We visualize the classified tweets by finding the top 10 frequent terms per hour and showing them on a [web page](http://aliavi.com/twnews/bigdata/graph/visualization/).